top of page

 • Curated or Collaborative Group Exhibitions across any media or concept

-• Individual works or a small selection (up to 3 pieces) for consideration in one of our 2026 curated group exhibitions (themes below)
+• Individual works or a small selection (up to 3 pieces) for consideration in one of our 2026 curated group exhibitions (themes are below)

 2026 Curated Exhibition Themes